Steve0929/Blockchain/README.md

 # Blockchain
-Interactive Blockchain
+Interactive Blockchain is a Proof of concept which helps to visualize in a tridimensional space a Blockchain where users can add new blocks(data), see the hashing process and check the integrity of the chain.

-This is a Proof of concept
+Whenever a user adds a block to the chain, the changes will be reflected in real time.
+The new block will be rendered in the tridimensional space and any user will be able to check the data and hash of the added block.

 ### Tech